zbray/zbray.github.io/_posts/2025-12-06-third-post.md

 Installed `nvm`, Node Version Manager - this allows us to change Node versions and upgrade node.
 Will install `npm` later as well.

-Took notes on Data Types and Conditions
+Took notes on Data Types and Conditionals